List of World Heritage Sites in Uzbekistan

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by signatories to the 1972 UNESCO World Heritage Convention.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Uzbekistan accepted the UNESCO World Heritage Convention on 13 January 1993.
-As of 2025, seven sites in Uzbekistan are included: five cultural sites and 2 natural sites.
-In addition to its inscribed sites, Uzbekistan also lists thirty-eight properties on its tentative list.
+As of 2026, eight sites in Uzbekistan are included: six cultural sites and 2 natural sites.
+In addition to its inscribed sites, Uzbekistan also lists thirty-seven properties on its tentative list.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.